Are icons really superior to other forms of sacred art?

-However, the same superficial fascination that can be harnessed to sell candy bars and many other things – books, films and so on – has created a mystique about icons that is inappropriate, I feel.This isn’t simply a difference between the beliefs of the Eastern and Western churches (although that might be part of it).
+However, the same process that has lead to a greater appreciation of the importance of icons has created as well, it seems, a misplaced mystique about icons to the detriment of a genuine appreciation of our own traditions.
 Whenever I write about icons I get responses from people who are very often Roman Rite Catholics who tell me that Catholics can’t paint icons, only Russians or Greeks can do it (even though the fact is that it is as much part of the Western tradition as the Eastern).
 Some tell me that only religious can paint them despite the fact that I know accepted and thriving icon painters who are not monks or nuns.
-I am told that I should not say that an artist ‘paints’ icons, rather that he ‘writes’ them.
-Even my teacher, who is as Orthodox as they come, refers to this insistence on terminology as ‘a bit precious’.
+I am told that I should not say that an artist ‘paints’ icons, rather that he ‘writes’ them; even though my teacher, who is as Orthodox as they come and a respected authority in the Orthodox world, refers to this pedantic insistence on the word ‘write’ as ‘a bit precious’.
 (I am told that this happens because the word for write and paint is the same in Greek.)
 And, perhaps most importantly, people speak of icons as though the saint depicted is really present in the icon.
 So what does the Church really believe about icons?
 I have done my best to find out.

 As I understand it, the orthodox view was articulated in the 7th Ecumenical Council and with a later clarification by the Synod of Constantinople, which finally closed the iconoclastic period in AD843.
 This is celebrated today in the Eastern Church as the Feast of the Triumph of Orthodoxy.
 The Church Father who expresses this is St Theodore the Studite.
 Theodore was abbot of the Studios Monastery in Constantinople and he is revered in the Eastern Church as well as Western.
 (He is probably more known in the Eastern Church.)
 What is ironic is that the error of attributing to the icon a presence of the saint by iconophiles (those who were in favour of them) is one of the things that the iconoclasts objected to so strongly that it provoked them into seeking to eliminate the use of sacred images altogether.
 Theodore, like the iconoclasts, opposed this view; but he provided an alternative theology that justified the use of sacred images.

 2. Icons, when worthy of veneration, are like sacramentals.
 Their value is that they predispose us to grace, they are not themselves channels of grace.
 This distinguishes them from sacraments.